Kyu0102/Wanna_some_cartoonize/README.md

 ▲ ChatGPT's code for cartoonizing

 And then,
 I have tried to surpass code made by ChatGPT.
 Totally, I made code for cartoonizing image. but I wonder if this code is better or not.

-Anyway, let's dig in code description.
+Anyway, let's dig in code that I made description.

 [Code flow]
 1. load input image